pubkey/rxdb/docs-src/rx-storage-remote.md

 ## Usage

-The remote storage communicates over a message channel which has to implement the `messages$` observable and a `send()` function on both sides.
+The remote storage communicates over a message channel which has to implement the `messageChannelCreator` function which returns an object that has a `messages$` observable and a `send()` function on both sides and a `close()` function that closes the RemoteMessageChannel.

 ```ts